-The annual College of Arts and Sciences student research conference, now in its twenty-third year and funded in part by a generous grant from Robyn Rafferty Mathias, an AU trustee and alumna, provides a competitive forum for CAS undergraduate and graduate students to present their original creative works before colleagues, friends and faculty — please see our 2013 Student Award Winners.
+The annual College of Arts and Sciences student research conference, now in its twenty-fourth year and funded in part by a generous grant from Robyn Rafferty Mathias, an AU trustee and alumna, provides a competitive forum for CAS undergraduate and graduate students to present their original creative works before colleagues, friends and faculty — please see our 2013 Student Award Winners.

 Accepted student works